davidmesaros/helloworld_grunt/README.md

 - clone repositry
 - run 'npm install' in CLI
   - Which bundles the dependancies listed in package.json (20mb file for me)
-- run 'grunt' in CLI to compile start the watching for further changes.
+- run 'grunt' in CLI to compile and start watching for further changes.